BlaineEXE/rfc/2018/rook-integration-validation.md

 ## Detailed RFC

 A general overview of steps toward validating Rook:
- 1. Install a Rook (Ceph) cluster on Kubic-Project
+ 1. Install a Rook (Ceph) cluster on Kubic-Project to a heealthy Ceph state with storage available.
  2. Create a persistent volume claim against Rook (Ceph) block storage, and test that the storage works for read and write and is persistent.
  3. Create a PVC against Rook (Ceph) file storage, and test that it works